- Ei ehdotuksia

 Select your platform below to begin.

-Microsoft Azure and Joined Domain Environments
+Microsoft Entra ID and Joined Domain Environments

 * Tap-and-Go is a behavior of FIDO U2F certification standard.
 In Verimark Guard the sensor area works as an authenticator under CTAP1 for U2F services.

 Tap-and-Go combines a username and password with a simple Tap on sensor area to authenticate on U2F (Universal 2nd Factor) services.

 For biometric instead of Tap-and-Go authentication on macOS and Chrome OS users must first configure Security Key in Windows based PC for Microsoft Services and Dropbox login authentication.

 Please update operating system (Windows 10, Chrome OS and macOS) before setting up Verimark™.
 If using an online service for WebAuthn make sure you use the latest browser version for (Edge, Chrome, Safari and Firefox.)